Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 ~ extracted from Accenture’s Insights on sustainability

 Harvard Business Review published the article "Why you need a supplier diversity program" in August 2020.
-They interviewed multiple companies and organizations for diversity, analyzed media reports and corporate reports, and It was discussed that “Supplier Diversity and Social Procurement” policies can contribute to the social economy and corporate benefits.
+They interviewed multiple companies and organisations for diversity, analyzed media reports and corporate reports, and It was discussed that “Supplier Diversity and Social Procurement” policies can contribute to the social economy and corporate benefits.

 "The 'feel-good' factor associated with diversity programs can also burnish a brand.
 In a 2019 study for Coca-Cola, Hootology, itself a diverse supplier, found that the individuals who were aware of Coca-Cola’s supplier diversity initiatives were 45% more likely to perceive the brand as valuing diversity, 25% were more likely to think favourably about the brand, and 49% were more likely to use Coca-Cola products..."